zachfeldman3/fall-2025-portfolio-zachfeldman3/_projects/RC.md

 which describes how applied torque produces forward acceleration and how inertia resists changes in speed.
 In the original ODE derivation, disturbance torque was neglected for simplicity, but it has been explicitly added here in the block diagram to better reflect real-world behavior.

-Finally, the output of the block diagram is the **angular velocity**, \(\omega\).
+Finally, the output of the block diagram is the **angular velocity**, $$\omega$$.
 This corresponds to the angular velocity of the wheels and is related to the linear velocity by:

 $$\omega = \frac{v}{r}$$